NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Checklist.md

 * [__Data Submission Walkthrough__](Data_Submission_Walkthrough.md): Step-by-step instructions on GDC data submission and their relationship to the GDC Data Model.
 * [__Pre-Release Data Portal__](Pre_Release_QC.md): Instructions on how to use the Pre-Release Data Portal for projects that have been harmonized but not released.

+## HIPAA Compliance

+The GDC strives to be a HIPAA compliant entity by requiring date obfucation to protect the idenity of all patients.
+The GDC will not accept any data for patients age 90 and over including any follow-up events in which the event occurs after a patient turns 90 to ensure that HIPAA compliance is maintained.
+Please see the [Date Obfuscation](Data_Submission_Walkthrough.md#date-obfuscation) section for more information.

 ## Release Notes

 The [Release Notes](../../Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md) section of this User's Guide contains details about new features, bug fixes, and known issues.